compujuckel/Assetto.PerformanceProfiler/README.md

 ﻿# Assetto Performance Profiler

+> [!NOTE]
+> This was mainly developed for internal use and is still work in progress.
+> The functionality described below should work though, but no support will be provided.

 This is a tool to collect performance data for cars/tracks and generate an Excel report.
 You can use it, for example, to compare the performance impact of different cars.